MicrosoftDocs/azure-devops-docs/docs/billing/buy-access-tfs-test-hub.md

 and 5 users in each VSTS account.
 If you need to add more than these users, you can just pay monthly for these users in your VSTS account.
-This works for TFS too because each paid
+Paying for VSTS users works for TFS too because each paid [VSTS user](https://www.visualstudio.com/team-services/pricing/) can also access your TFS.
-[VSTS user](https://www.visualstudio.com/team-services/pricing/)
-can also access your TFS.
 You don't have to use VSTS; you can just create a VSTS account to pay for more TFS users.